 I work with that moment of now every morning during my meditation practice.
 Some days I can truly be in the now for a while – really being with my breath – and it’s an extraordinary experience.
 There is a timeless calm.
 But the ‘monkey mind’ doesn’t sit still for long and in the next moment there’s some commentary running again.

 I’ve found it very helpful to approach watching my breath with the same attitude of attention as I adopt with a psychotherapy client.
 When I’m with a client I work to be completely present.
 What is happening right here right now?
 If I can be with my breath that way, then I become present to myself, to this moment, to now.

 “Breathing in, I calm body and mind.
 Breathing out, I smile.
 Dwelling in the present moment I know this is the only moment.”Thich Nhat Hanh

 But sometimes I get caught up in the striving.
 After my meditation I’ll judge my practice: How much of the time was I present?
 How persistent was my monkey mind?
 I might conclude that ‘Today was better/worse than yesterday.’

 John Kabat-Zinn defines mindfulness meditation as “the intentional cultivation of nonjudgemental moment-to-moment awareness” (1996).
-Just such a moment came today, in the midst of an otherwise quite ordinary Friday, and it made me realise that meditation isn’t about achieving something – less monkey mind or more ‘timeless calm’.
+Just such a moment came today, in the midst of an otherwise quite ordinary Wednesday, and it made me realize that meditation isn’t about achieving something – less monkey mind or more ‘timeless calm’.
 It’s the practice that matters, not the result.
 Moment-to-moment awareness – being in the now – emerges slowly from practice.
-The realisation that now is all there is comes like a strangers smile, unbidden and unexpected.
+The realization that now is all there is comes like a strangers smile, unbidden and unexpected.